Alfred Edersheim

-Alfred Edersheim (7 March 1825 – 16 March 1889) was a Jewish convert to Christianity and a Biblical scholar known especially for his book The Life and Times of Jesus the Messiah (1883).
+Alfred Edersheim (7 March 1825 – 16 March 1889) was an Austrian Jewish convert to Christianity and a Biblical scholar known especially for his book The Life and Times of Jesus the Messiah (1883).

 Early life and education

-Edersheim was born in Vienna of Jewish parents of culture and wealth.
+Edersheim was born in Vienna to Jewish parents of culture and wealth.
 English was spoken in their home, and he became fluent at an early age.
 He was educated at a local gymnasium and also in the Talmud and Torah at a Hebrew school, and in 1841 he entered the University of Vienna.
 His father suffered illness and financial reversals before Alfred could complete his university education, and he had to support himself.

 Conversion and Christian ministry

 Edersheim emigrated to Hungary and became a teacher of languages.
 He converted to Christianity in Pest when he came under the influence of John Duncan, a Free Church of Scotland chaplain to workmen engaged in constructing a bridge over the Danube.
 Edersheim accompanied Duncan on his return to Scotland and studied theology at New College, Edinburgh, and at the University of Berlin.
 In 1846 Alfred was married to Mary Broomfield.
 They had seven children.
-In the same year he was ordained to the ministry in the Free Church of Scotland.
+In the same year, he was ordained to the ministry in the Free Church of Scotland.
 He was a missionary to the Jews at Iaşi, Romania, for a year.

 On his return to Scotland, after preaching for a few months in a Free Church of Scotland congregation at Woodside, Aberdeen, Edersheim was appointed in 1849 to minister in that denomination in Old Aberdeen.
 In 1861 health problems forced him to resign and the Church of St. Andrew was built for him at Torquay.
 In 1867/8 he cared for the Rev Prof Robert Lee in his home, for the final months of Lee's life.

-In 1872 Edersheim's health again obliged him to retire, and for four years he lived quietly at Bournemouth.
+In 1872, Edersheim's health again obliged him to retire, and for four years he lived quietly at Bournemouth.
 In 1875, he was ordained in the Church of England, and was Curate of the Abbey Church, Christchurch, Hants, for a year, and from 1876 to 1882 Vicar of Loders, Bridport, Dorset.
 He was appointed to the post of Warburtonian Lecturer at Lincoln's Inn 1880-84.
 In 1882 he resigned and relocated to Oxford.
 He was Select Preacher to the University 1884-85 and Grinfield Lecturer on the Septuagint 1886-88 and 1888-89.

 Edersheim was an advocate of gap creationism.

-He died at Menton, France, on 16 March 1889.
+He died in Menton, France, on 16 March 1889.